Ghosty-Tongue/iHeart-PyPlayer/README.md

    - Once uploaded and configured, you can access your web application via the URL provided by your hosting service.

 ## Usage
-1. Open your web browser and navigate to the URL of your iHeat WebPlayer.
+1. Open your web browser and navigate to the URL of your iHeart WebPlayer.
 2. Use the navigation buttons to browse and select stations.
 3. Use the search feature to find specific stations by frequency.
 4. Enjoy streaming your favorite iHeartRadio stations!